-Upon further searching, I see someone got a list of the hops and an idea of the malt bill.
+Upon further searching, I see .
 The hops are Warrior, Centennial, Simcoe, and Amarillo.
 This kind of surprises me, as I got much more of an herbal/piney flavor, and I think of more fruity notes, particularly citrus and tropical fruit flavors with most of those hops.
 However, I have not used Warrior, and what I have read reports it as both lemony and piney, so that maybe where the pine is coming from.
 The Vienna makes sense, the beer had a decent malt backbone, but I did not get too much caramel in it.
 Some of the scuttle butt about MO is that it was actually a version of Lunch with a different hop schedule.
 Now, I want to go back and try them side by side.

 Filed under: Tastings